EPOFusion: Exposure aware Progressive Optimization Method for Infrared and Visible Image Fusion: Experiments

 \subsubsection{Guided Fusion Framework Ablation}

-In the proposed method, the guided module is designed to help the encoder focus on the most informative regions, particularly the overexposed areas where infrared information is crucial for preserving structural and semantic details.
-To evaluate its effectiveness, we remove the guided module and perform fusion directly using the baseline encoder–decoder structure.
-The quantitative results are presented in the first row of \autoref{AbalationTable}.
-As shown, removing the guided module leads to a performance drop in all metrics.
-Specifically, MI decreases from 4.579 to 3.993, SSIM decreases from 0.487 to 0.465, and \(Q^{AB/F}\) declines from 0.700 to 0.685.
-These results demonstrate that the guided module improves the ability of the model to preserve details from the source images.
+In the proposed method, the guidance module is designed to help the encoder focus on the most informative regions, particularly the overexposed areas where infrared information is crucial for preserving structural and semantic details.
+To evaluate its effectiveness, we remove the guidance module and perform fusion directly using the baseline encoder–decoder structure.
+The quantitative results are presented in the first row of~\autoref{AblationTable}.
+As shown, removing the guidance module leads to a performance drop in all metrics.
+Specifically, MI decreases from 4.579 to 4.391, SSIM decreases from 0.487 to 0.464, and $Q^{AB/F}$ declines from 0.700 to 0.683.
+In addition, MS\_SSIM decreases from 0.512 to 0.510, indicating a degradation in multi-scale structural consistency.
+Meanwhile, PI increases from 3.360 to 3.390, suggesting that the perceptual quality is also negatively affected without the guidance module.
+These results demonstrate that the guidance module improves the ability of the model to preserve both structural details and perceptual quality from the source images.

-The corresponding visual results and heatmaps are presented in the first and second columns of \autoref{AbalationPic}, further confirming the effectiveness of the proposed design.
-It can be clearly observed that with the guidance of the guided module, the model is able to accurately focus on the details within the overexposed regions while precisely highlighting the relevant areas without introducing superfluous noise.
+The corresponding results and heatmaps are presented in the first and second columns of~\autoref{AblationPic}, further confirming the effectiveness of the proposed design.
+With the guidance module, the model can more accurately focus on the details within the overexposed regions while suppressing irrelevant responses and avoiding additional noise.